 4. Breathe deeply into your rib cage and hold the pose for up to five minutes.

-To see how to perform child’s pose, have a watch of the video below.
+To see how to perform child’s pose, watch the video below.

 2. Cat-cow